 Comparing and Contrasting Small Group vs. Large Group Activities

-Both large and small group activities encourage employees to sharpen their communication and problem-solving skills.
+Both large and small group activities encourage employees to sharpen their communication skills and problem-solving skills.

-If you want to include all of your employees in one place, small group activities are great for startups and small organizations.
+Small group activities are great for startups and small organizations if you want to include all of your employees in one place.
 Large group activities are better suited for all other organizations.

-However, it's important to note that large group activities can cause familiar faces to stick together rather than getting out of their comfort zone and actually networking.
-Breaking your organization into smaller groups can help force people to get out of their comfort zones and collaborate with new people.
+However, it's important to note that large group activities can cause familiar faces to stick together rather than get out of their comfort zone and actually network.
+Breaking your organization into smaller groups can help people get out of their comfort zones and collaborate with new people.